LostPoE/k3s-setup/README.md

-# k3s setup for homelab private
+# k3s setup for homelab